dtsurfer13/keyboard-control-fix/README.md

   .. use the chrome Extensions [Reload] link when testing changes, also remember to reload your testpage

+TODO:

+..
+This version disables all TinyMCE shortcuts, ideally only <ctl>-key shortcuts would be disabled and <cmd>-key shortcuts would be preserved.

 BACKGROUND:
 This expands the script by Marc Tamsky, for use as a Chrome extension.